Ditch the Copycats — Explore Kansai Like a Local

 Umeda in northern Osaka offers a more modern city feel, where towering skyscrapers like the iconic Umeda Sky Building punctuate the skyline.
 The area is famous for its large shopping malls, the major railway hub at Osaka Station, and panoramic city views—perfect if you want to unwind at a swanky rooftop bar after a day of sightseeing.

 For a taste of old-school Osaka, head to Shinsekai, a district built in the early 20th century with chopstick-thick nostalgia.
 Standing at its center is the Tsutenkaku Tower, surrounded by classic kushikatsu (fried skewers) restaurants, retro game parlors, and old-timey coffee shops.
-Evening in Shinsekai feels like stepping into a cinematic slice of the past, accented by neon-lit alleyways and the lively local spirit of Osakans.
+Evening in Shinsekai feels like stepping into a cinematic slice of the past, accented by neon-lit alleyways and the lively local spirit of Osakans, making it one of the different areas of Osaka to explore.

 Savor Osaka’s Culinary Scene: From Street Eats to Fine Dining